stefgm/my-app-info/README.md

 This page is for sharing my app's development progress and providing required information for services like AppLovin.

 ## Contact Information
-For inquiries, please contact me at [your email].
+For inquiries, please contact me at oluavininfo@gmail.com.